tdegueul/api-evolution-data-corpus/README.md

 The data  may be used as such for instance to benchmark third-party tools.

-# Suplementary Materials
+## Compatibility types

 A set of other materials is provided to help with using the corpus.

-## Compatibility types

-A table with API incompatibility results may be generated.
+First, a table with API incompatibility results may be generated.
 It is performed simply by typing:

 ```
 ./compatibility.sh